 The Foundation’s resources, webinars and the educational booklet, “A Lifetime of Advocacy: What Individuals and Families Need to Know” authored by Valerie A. Powers Smith, Esquire and Legal Advisor to the Turners Syndrome Foundation, will help you on your journey to access care through a variety of health care service systems; as well as, other federal and state sources that provide primary or additional coverage; and assist you in understanding the future lifetime planning tasks to be undertaken, where appropriate.

-With self-determination and a positive attitude, you can learn to be an effective self-advocate for Turner Syndrome.
+With self-determination and a positive attitude, you can learn to be an effective self-advocate.

 Valerie A. Powers Smith of counsel with Slovak, Baron & Empey, LLP has provided families with children and individuals living with Turner Syndrome and other special needs with a lifetime guide on how and when to advocate for services over one’s lifetime.
 Many individuals feel uneducated about the disability benefits available; and are often confused how to access the same.
 This rings true when it comes to the health insurance system and future lifetime planning (such as, estate planning, special needs trusts, and guardianships).